Sikkim Itinerary for 8 days will come in handy for travellers who are visiting the beautiful state of Sikkim for the very first time.

 The Bumpy ride to Lachen from Gangtok

-Because of my fear of height and motion sickness, I was a little scared.
+Because of my fear of heights and motion sickness, I was a little scared.
 I had read a lot about the condition of the roads.
 However, once we began the journey, it was not at all like what I had imagined it to be.

 The roads were bumpy, and to be honest, at some places, there were no roads at all.
 For me, however, this was a blessing in disguise.
 Our driver Kamal was very careful and therefore, I didn’t feel sick on the way.